rothos/protocol_1/index.md

 - no stuff hidden under apparent flawlessness or smoothness
 - no stable bypass, nothing left behind, no shortcuts

 [And eventually you will let go of the above!
-Perfection-in-imperfection type stuff, aconceptual and post-conceptual type stuff.]
+Perfection-in-imperfection type stuff, aconceptual and post-conceptual type stuff.
+Letting go of “done” and “done-ness” and “finished” and “end” and “completion,” etc.]

+[No-goal, no-plan, no-view, no-position, no-escape, no-refuge, no-end, no-next, no-later, no-elsewhere, no-elsewhen, no-success, no-failure, no-purpose, no-point, no-good[~], no-bad[~], no-evil, no-self, no-choice, no-stability, no-completion, no-path, no-fruit, no-refuge, nothing-to-do, nothing-to-hold-on-to, no-stability, no-foothold, no-bootstrap, nondual, not-two, not-one…][no old life to get back to, no “getting back to it” [afterwards], no elsewhere, no other place, no world out there, no people, no hope, no fear, no remainder, nothing left over, no permanence, no refuge, no foothold, no fixing/stilling, no depending, nothing waiting for you [to finish], no fact of the matter, nowhere to run, nowhere to hide]

 That is, it can be helpful to realize, at the finest grain, there’s no vagueness, no “mush,” no “slop.”
 The mind, in some sense, is shockingly lossless.
 Like, there’s compression, to be sure, but that compression is shockingly lossless.